Technologicat/unpythonic/macro_extras/README.md

      - Hence, the tail call is inserted between the end of the current function body and the start of the continuation ``cc``.
      - To override which continuation to use, you can specify the ``cc=...`` kwarg, as in ``return func(..., cc=mycc)``.
        - The ``cc`` argument, if passed explicitly, **must be passed by name**.
+         - **CAUTION**: This is **not** enforced, as the machinery does not analyze positional arguments in any great detail.
+The machinery will most likely break in unintuitive ways (or at best, raise a mysterious ``TypeError``) if this rule is violated.
      - The function ``func`` must be a defined in a ``with continuations`` block, so that it knows what to do with the named argument ``cc``.
        - Attempting to tail-call a regular function breaks the TCO chain and immediately returns to the original caller (provided the function even accepts a ``cc`` named argument).
        - Be careful: ``xs = list(args); return xs`` and ``return list(args)`` mean different things.